HerbertV/RAW-as3-hv-core/README.md

 *RAW version of my Actionscript 3 classes.*

-So they can easily be included as submodl into other repos.
+So they can easily be included as submodule into other repos.
-RAW means with out examples and docs.
+RAW means without examples and docs, but with comments.

-If you need them look here:
+If you need examples or docs look here:
 [https://github.com/HerbertV/as3-hv](https://github.com/HerbertV/as3-hv)

 *Work in progress... so stay tuned* ;)